This is an example of a simple banner

 A SharePoint site is like your desk: if you never tidy up, it quickly becomes a mess.
 Regular maintenance isn’t glamorous, but it’s essential.

-Training and supporting your users
+Train and support your users

 sharepoint 2019 site owner training

-Collaborating with your SharePoint administrator
+Work with your SharePoint administrator

-collaborating with your SharePoint administrator
+work with your SharePoint administrator

 Conclusion